2025-10-02

 Connection to Difference-in-Differences (DiD)

-SCM generalizes this with an interactive fixed effects model, where time factors may affect units differently:
+SCM generalizes this to an interactive fixed effects model, allowing time factors to affect units differently:

 \[ \mathbf{x} = \begin{bmatrix} 12 & 18 \end{bmatrix} \in \mathbb{R}^{1 \times 2}. \]